Macedonian nationalism: Post-World War II

 Flag of the Socialist Republic of Macedonia.

-After 1944 the People's Republic of Bulgaria and the Socialist Federal Republic of Yugoslavia began a policy of making Macedonia into the connecting link for the establishment of a future Balkan Federative Republic and of supporting a distinct Slav Macedonian consciousness.
-The region received the status of a constituent republic within Yugoslavia and in 1945 a separate Macedonian language was codified.
-The population was proclaimed to be ethnic Macedonian, a nationality different from both Serbs and Bulgarians, in thay way the Bulgarian irredentism towards Yugoslav Macedonia was subverted, as well the claims that Macedonians are Bulgarians were denied, the same applying to the Serbian claims that Macedonians were Serbs, and their Greater Serbia idea that had dominated interwar Yugoslavia.
+After 1944, the People's Republic of Bulgaria and the Socialist Federal Republic of Yugoslavia began a policy of making Macedonia into the connecting link for the establishment of a future Balkan Federative Republic and of supporting a distinct ethnic Macedonian consciousness.
+The region received the status of a constituent republic within Yugoslavia and in 1945, a separate Macedonian language was codified.
+The population was proclaimed to be ethnic Macedonian, different from both Serbs and Bulgarians, in that way the Bulgarian irredentism towards Yugoslav Macedonia was subverted, as well the claims that Macedonians are Bulgarians were denied, the same applying to the Serbian claims that Macedonians were Serbs, and their Greater Serbian idea that had dominated interwar Yugoslavia.
+Per historian David Fromkin, SR Macedonia did not have its own national identity in 1945.
+The overwhelming majority of the Slavic population in Macedonia accepted the new Macedonian national identity without a problem.
 With the proclamation of the Socialist Republic of Macedonia as part of the Yugoslav federation, the new authorities also enforced measures that would overcome the pro-Bulgarian feeling among parts of its population.
-On the other hand, the Yugoslav authorities forcibly suppressed the ideologists of an independent Macedonian country.
+The establishment of the Macedonian republic inspired strong loyalty to the Yugoslav federation among the Macedonians.
+Per historian Evangelos Kofos, Macedonian nationalism became SR Macedonia's dominant nationalist ideology, aimed at transforming the Slavic and, to a certain extent, non-Slavic parts of its population into ethnic Macedonians.
+According to political scientist Dimitar Bechev, Macedonism was the dominant national ideology among the Slavs in SR Macedonia.
+Historian Stefan Troebst has argued that in SR Macedonia, Yugoslavism was subordinated to Macedonism.
+As a multi-national state, the Socialist Federal Republic of Yugoslavia mostly suppressed the national sentiments of its constituent republics to preserve its existence.
+To maintain good relations among its republics, as well as between the country and its neighbors in the Balkans, particularly Bulgaria and Greece, the Yugoslav federal government strictly limited the expression of Macedonian nationalism.